 Before we go too deep, I want to make sure we’re all on the same page here as to what the alkaline diet is, and perhaps more importantly, what the role or purpose of eating alkaline is, particularly when it comes to cancer.

-The alkaline diet is focused around consuming mostly alkaline-forming foods and drinks while eliminating or minimizing the consumption of strongly acid-forming foods and drinks (and other lifestyle factors like smoking, OTC drugs, etc).
+The alkaline diet is focused on consuming mostly alkaline-forming foods and drinks while eliminating or minimizing the consumption of strongly acid-forming foods and drinks (and other lifestyle factors like smoking, OTC drugs, etc).

 I go into this in a lot more depth in my Alkaline Diet Beginner’s Guide here, but in short: